dstream/dashboardV2/README.md

 - Libertas allows creators to share their articles, free or paid.
 - Libertas has full support for Markdown.
 - These articles can be published under a name (pseudonymously) or anonymously.
+- Your Articles from other platforms like Medium can also be imported to Libertas directly and made unstoppable with two clicks.

 ### 🔐 Governance
 - Content on Libertas can be disabled from earning and being shown on the UI by a public vote.